flxw/flxw.github.io/_app/_posts/blog/2022-11-10-standing-up-sigstore-locally.md

 cosign initialize --root root.json --mirror https://tuf.sigstore.local
 ```

-# Step 4: Test
+# Step 5: Test

 From now on, it's just testing and enjoying what you have built. :)
-In our test, we shall put a container into a locally runnning registry and sign it.
+In our test, we shall put a container into a locally running registry and sign it.
-Afterwards, we shall verify it.
+Afterward, we shall verify it.

 ```bash